zelgunt/lived-experience-site/_posts/2020-07-16-welcome-to-lex.md

 {% include gallery %}

 To include a terminator at the end of the last paragraph, use {% raw %}`{% eof %}`{% endraw %}. {% eof %}

+### Audio player

+To include an audio file use {% raw %}`{% audio audio_file_name %}`{% endraw %} in the post/page.
+If an extension is specified, only that format will be linked.
+Otherwise it's assumed that you have multiple formats from mp3, wav, ogg, and oga available and any that exist in media/audio with the same base filename will be included in the tag's sources.

+For example, if the tag is {% raw %}`{% audio sys078 %}`{% endraw %} and the `/media/audio/` directory contains `sys078.mp3` and `sys078.ogg`, then an HTML5 audio tag with sources for both formats will be created.

+{% audio sys078 %}

+Using subdirectories is fine, in which case the tag would look like {% raw %}`{% audio subdir/file %}`{% endraw %}.

+Add a title after the filename, and optionally include `download=true` to include a download link.

+{% raw %}
+    {% audio sys078 Systematic Episode 78 download=true %}
+{% endraw %}

+{% audio sys078 Systematic Episode 78 download=true %}